 Feel free to throw the shower curtain on the bed and cover it with clean sheets or towels; however, if mom wants to squat, lie down, sit in a chair, or be propped up with pillows while howling to Fleetwood Mac, let her do it.
 If she doesn’t care, the best spot is probably is floor because you can’t fall off the floor if you’re a slippery baby.

 The most important thing is that mom is comfortable.
-You can clean/burn anything that gets dirty if you have to so don’t get all damn twitchy if she’s delivering on your leather car seats because, believe me, she would rather not be giving birth there either.
+You can clean/burn anything that gets dirty if you have to, so don’t get all damn twitchy about amniotic fluid splashing on your leather car seats because, believe me, she would rather not be giving birth there either.

 Step 5: Get Ready to Catch

-You are just catching so when you see the head starting to emerge, don’t be pulling anything.
+You are just catching, so when you see the head starting to emerge, don’t be pulling anything.
 Slow and steady is what you’re going for here.
-Simply cup the baby’s head with your hands and support it as it comes out.
+Let gravity and contractions do their thing as the baby works their way from their cozy home in the uterus down through the birth canal.
+Your job is to simply cup the baby’s head with your clean hands and support it as it comes out.
 The baby will turn as it is delivered.

 Step 6: Deal with the Head